 Air quality and planning permission

-Our leaflet for developers (PDF/634KB/8 pages) outlines the information we will need so we can assess the impact of a development on air quality.
+We have a leaflet for developers which outlines the information we will need so we can assess the impact of a development on air quality.
+Please contact us if you would like a copy.

 Developers have to let us know before installing a non domestic furnace or fixed boiler.